slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-4/packetizer_raw_output.md

 In Section 4.3, revise the text to explicitly refer to BGP-LS-SPF peers and the BGP-LS-SPF Link NLRI, ensuring consistency and clear differentiation from the legacy BGP-LS SAFI.

+**Severity:** Medium
+  *Basis:* The ambiguity can result in divergent interpretations and implementation choices, potentially affecting convergence, controller behavior, and interoperability.

+**Confidence:** Medium

 ---